Dan-Bird/sandbox-modal-exercise/decisionLog.md

 Here I will journey my decisions as I progress through the exercise.
+Each entry near enough matches up to each commit made within the repo, and so you should be able to follow along commit by commit to see my progress at each step.

 1.a.
 I would like to test-drive the implementation to ensure I create code that is both lean, and designed to be tested.
 I can ensure I add all required functionality step by step.